-These businesses rely on the allure of good old-fashioned, hand-cultivated specialty items.
+These low-cost startups rely on the allure of good old-fashioned, hand-cultivated specialty items.
 For some entrepreneurs, these business ideas may present the opportunity to turn an existing interest, hobby, or skill into a profitable venture.

 Lovers of arts and crafts with a head for marketing may be a great fit for candle making.
 Aside from the creative process itself, candle makers will be ordering materials, photographing their creations, and finding new ways to market their products online.

 Purchasing the materials and shipping them will be your primary ongoing costs, with online platform service fees cutting a little into your earnings.
 Earnings depend on the rates at which you make sales, but expect profit margins of 50% as you continue a steady candle-making business.

 23. Soap Making Business